coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 * criteria changes,
 * code changes,
 * how to check proposed changes before submitting them,
-* reuse (supply chain for third-party components, including updating them), and
+* reuse (supply chain for third-party components, including updating them),
-* keeping up with external changes.
+* keeping up with external changes, and
+* handling the rename of the "master" branch to "main".

 ## General information